-After setting up the configurable items on the ORION (Audio Mode, Tx Power Mode, Freq Mode, Brightness, Tone Style, etc...), the unit is able to save this configuration for recall at a later time.
+After setting up the configurable items on the ORION (Audio Mode, Tx Power Mode, Freq Mode, Brightness, Tone Style, etc.), the unit can save this configuration for recall at a later time.
 Using a micro SD storage device, up to 7 different configurations can be saved.